llambiel/letsecureme/content/2016-03-15-lets-encrypt-and-nginx-state-of-the-art-of-a-secure-web-deployment.md

 Remove the default Nginx configuration and start with a fresh blank file:

-    sudo mv /etc/nginx/conf.d/default.conf /etc/nginx/conf.d/default.conf.orig
+    sudo rm /etc/nginx/sites-enabled/default
-    sudo touch /etc/nginx/conf.d/default.conf
+    sudo touch /etc/nginx/sites-enabled/default.conf

-[Let's Encrypt](https://letsencrypt.org) client will need to create some temporary files required to authenticate the domain for which we're requesting the certificate.
-To allow this you need to adjust the Nginx configuration block in `/etc/nginx/conf.d/default.conf` with the following:
+[Certbot](https://certbot.eff.org/) client will need to create some temporary files required to authenticate the domain for which we're requesting the certificate.
+To allow this you need to adjust the Nginx configuration block in `/etc/nginx/sites-enabled/default.conf` with the following:

     server {
         listen 80;